mattfysh/tux-2011/readme.md

 ui todo's
 ---------

-* drag goals to play with what-if scenarios
 * split features across screens that scroll horizontally
 * data entry and editing via lightbox forms
 * a calendar-type interface for future transactions